Data-Driven Linear Complexity Low-Rank Approximation of General Kernel Matrices: A Geometric Approach: One-sided low-rank kernel matrix approximation

 In addition to the factorization $K\approx UK_{\iii_1 Y}$, a similar one-sided factorization $K\approx K_{X\iii_2}V^{\ast}$ can be computed by applying Algorithm \ref{alg:fac1} to $K^{\ast}_{XY}$.
-That is, we first select a subset from $X$ and then apply ID to obtain a subset $\iii_2\subseteq Y$.
-In general, one can perform geometric selection on the dataset with more data points so that ID can be applied on a smaller submatrix in order to reduce the total computational cost.
+That is, we first select a subset from $X$ and then apply ID to obtain a subset $\iii_2\subseteq Y$. \cdf{Both options first apply geometric selection to $X$ or $Y$ to obtain a small submatrix and then apply algebraic factorization to it.
+They differ in which data set the geometric selection is applied to, i.e. $X$ or $Y$.
+If one set contains significantly more points than the other one (for example, $m\gg n$), for efficiency, it is better to perform geometric selection on the larger set to reduce its size to $O(1)$, so that the following algebraic factorization, which is more expensive than geometric selection, is applied to a submatrix with a smaller dimension $n$-by-$O(1)$ instead of $m$-by-$O(1)$.}